 Synthetic fibres like polyester and acrylic are made from plastics derived from crude oil.
 When worn, used or washed they release thousands of tiny plastic fibres into the air, waterways and, of course, our oceans.

 In oceans alone, it's estimated that 35% of the microfibres released annually come from synthetic clothing and textiles.
-But, according to recent pioneering research, because wool readily biodegrades in marine environments, it doesn't contribute microplastic pollution.
+But, according to recent pioneering research by the International Wool Textile Organisation because wool readily biodegrades in marine environments, it doesn't contribute microplastic pollution.

 caring for wool